In the Face of Life-Crashing Failure, Do You Ever Wonder, "Who Am I?"

 To learn about your decision-making behaviours you must learn about where your decision-making skills were developed, and think about whether they are serving you.

-Turn off all electronic devices (except the computer!).
+Turn off all electronic devices (except this device - turn off the sound).

 Turn off all noise, and lay on the floor.